qubvel-org/segmentation_models.pytorch/README.md

 <summary style="margin-left: 25px;">Mix Vision Transformer</summary>
 <div style="margin-left: 25px;">

 Backbone from SegFormer pretrained on Imagenet!
-Can be used with other decoders from package, you can combine Mix Visual Transformer with Unet, FPN and others!
+Can be used with other decoders from package, you can combine Mix Vision Transformer with Unet, FPN and others!

 Limitations:

-   - encoder is not supported by Linknet, Unet++
+   - encoder is **not** supported by Linknet, Unet++
-   - encoder is not supported by FPN if encoder depth != 5
+   - encoder is supported by FPN only for encoder **depth = 5**

 |Encoder                         |Weights                         |Params, M                       |
 |--------------------------------|:------------------------------:|:------------------------------:|